 Some experts expressed the view that the focus of this question should be on: inclusion, affordability, consumer trust, digital literacy and specifically finding innovative ways to mobilize new and emerging telecommunications/ICTs for sustainable development, as these are the key aspects to be considered given the theme of the Forum.
 Other experts were of the opinion that maintaining focus on the broader issues of trust and innovation would be better.
-In particular on the issue of “trust”, these experts stressed that building trust in new and emerging digital technologies will be key to promoting wider engagement with these technologies, and that the concept of “trust” is wider than just consumer trust and digital literacy.
+In particular on the issue of “trust”, these experts stressed that building trust will be key to promoting wider engagement with these technologies, and that the concept of “trust” is wider than just consumer trust and digital literacy.